codefarma/mwp-plugin-boilerplate/README.md

 # Plugin Boilerplate
-Welcome to the boilerplate plugin using Modern Wordpress.
+Welcome to the boilerplate plugin using the MWP Application Framework.
 This boilerplate can be automatically downloaded and customized for your new project using the WP CLI.
-Visit the [Modern Wordpress project](https://github.com/Miller-Media/modern-wordpress) page for quick start instructions.
+Visit the [MWP Framework project](https://github.com/Miller-Media/modern-wordpress) page for quick start instructions.

 * [Creating PHP Classes](#php-classes)
 * [Using templates](#html-templating)